-Rohan Marley, son of the legendary Bob Marley and a local, has partnered with Colorado-based Lightshade to get an NJ dispensary license in Montclair.
+Rohan Marley, son of the legendary Bob Marley and a local, has partnered with Colorado-based Lightshade to get an NJ dispensary license in Montclair to open an NJ weed store.

 Rohan has strong roots in North Jersey.
 He raised five children in South Orange in Essex County with the singer Lauryn Hill.
 After he played college football in Florida for the University of Miami, Rohan moved to New Jersey.